Generation

 Review Test Results

-Using the single POST method example with the /v1/products endpoint, the test passes.
+Using the single POST method example for the /v1/products endpoint, the test passes.

 Next Steps